Multi-Agent Reinforcement Learning for the Low-Level Control of a Quadrotor UAV: Abstract

 \section{Abstract}

-This paper presents multi-agent reinforcement learning frameworks for the low-level control of a quadrotor UAV.
-While single-agent reinforcement learning has been successfully applied to quadrotors, training a single monolithic network is often data-intensive and time-consuming.
-To address this, we decompose the quadrotor dynamics into the translational dynamics and the yawing dynamics, and assign a reinforcement learning agent to each part for efficient training and performance improvements.
-The proposed multi-agent framework for quadrotor low-level control that leverages the underlying structures of the quadrotor dynamics is a unique contribution.
-Further, we introduce regularization terms to mitigate steady-state errors and to avoid aggressive control inputs.
-Through benchmark studies with sim-to-sim transfer, it is illustrated that the proposed multi-agent reinforcement learning substantially improves the convergence rate of the training and the stability of the controlled dynamics.
+By leveraging the underlying structures of the quadrotor dynamics, we propose multi-agent reinforcement learning frameworks to innovate the low-level control of a quadrotor, where independent agents operate cooperatively to achieve a common goal.
+While single-agent reinforcement learning has been successfully applied in quadrotor controls, training a large monolithic network is often data-intensive and time-consuming.
+Moreover, achieving agile yawing control remains a significant challenge due to the strongly coupled nature of the quadrotor dynamics.
+To address this, we decompose the quadrotor dynamics into translational and yawing components and assign collaborative reinforcement learning agents to each part to facilitate more efficient training.
+Additionally, we introduce regularization terms to mitigate steady-state errors and prevent excessive maneuvers.
+Benchmark studies, including sim-to-sim transfer verification, demonstrate that our proposed training schemes substantially improve the convergence rate of training, while enhancing flight control performance and stability compared to traditional single-agent approaches.